 What is Osteoporosis?

-Bone loss is different for men and women; This can be close to 20% in the 5 to 7 years before menopause and 1% a year from age 65 in the case of women.
-In men, the loss occurs late, associated with testosterone levels, in a period ranging from 40 to 70 years.
+Bone mass loss varies between men and women; it can be close to 20% in the 5 to 7 years before menopause and 1% per year after age 65 in women.
+In men, bone loss occurs later, associated with testosterone levels, between the ages of 40 and 70.

 Causes of Osteoporosis